-We generally classify warrants for the purchase of shares of our common stock as liabilities on our consolidated balance sheets unless the warrants meet certain specific criteria that require the warrants to be classified within stockholders' deficit.
+We generally classify warrants for the purchase of shares of our Class A common stock as liabilities on our consolidated balance sheets unless the warrants meet certain specific criteria that require the warrants to be classified within stockholders' equity.
 Those warrants accounted for as liabilities are freestanding financial instruments that may require us to transfer assets upon exercise.
 The warrant liability is initially recorded at fair value upon the date of issuance of each warrant and is subsequently remeasured to fair value at each reporting date.
-The fair value of the Public Warrants is based on quoted market prices and is classified as a Level 1 financial instrument.
-The fair value of the Private Warrants is estimated using the Black-Scholes model with inputs that include the Company's stock price in an actively traded market, making this fair value classified as a Level 2 financial instrument.
-The other significant assumptions used in the model are the exercise price, expected term, volatility, interest rate, and dividend yield.
+Changes in the fair value of the warrant liabilities are recognized as a component in other income (expense) in the consolidated statements of operations.
+Changes in the fair value of the warrant liabilities warre exercised, expire or qualify for equity classification.
+Warrants classified as equity are initially recorded at fair value on the date of issuance and recorded in additional paid-in capital on our consolidated balance sheets until the warrants are exercised or expire.